unionlabs/ibc-template/README.md

 ### Cosmwasm

-Run the following command and make sure to save the resulting value (we name it `COSMWASM_CONTRACT_ADDRESS`) to then deplo the solidity contracts:
+Run the following command and make sure to save the resulting value (we name it `COSMWASM_CONTRACT_ADDRESS`) to then deploy the solidity contracts:
 `PRIVATE_KEY=<UNION_HEX_PRIVATE_KEY> make deploy-union`

 https://testnet.union.explorers.guru